MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 3. If you are signed in, close the tab, wait 1 minute, and then retry.

-   **Note** - If your are auto-logged into Sway as DebraB, then you will need to manually log out.
-You credentials / access were cached.
-Once you log out and sign-in, your Yammer session should deny access.
+   **Note** - If you are auto-logged into Sway as DebraB, then you will need to manually log out.
+Your credentials / access were cached.
+Once you log out and sign-in, your Sway session should deny access.

 4. Close the tab and return to the Conditional Access page.